nodeschool/perth/content/post/first.md

 # About Us

 NodeSchool Perth events are run by an enthusiastic group of volunteers.
 The workshops will be held regularly and will always be free.
-The chapter is run by volunteers.

 # Events